What is Ravelry?

 - If you have a Ravelry account, log in now!
 This will ensure that your pattern is saved to your Ravelry library so you can find it later.
 If you do not have a Ravelry account, that is totally ok, too.

 - Click here to go to the RCYC’s download code redemption page: https://www.ravelry.com/redeem/rose-city-yarn-crawl

 - Enter the code and then click “use this coupon”.

 - You will see a shopping cart that shows the regular price of the pattern, a discount of that entire amount, and a $0.00 balance due.
 Click checkout.

 - You will now see a confirmation page.
 Follow instructions shown on-screen to open the pdf, email it to yourself, directly download it, print it, or save it to Dropbox.
-Remember that if you are not logged in to Ravelry, the website has no way to know who you are and remember your purchases so you will need to save the pattern pdf where you want it to be now.
+If you are logged in to Ravelry the pattern will be saved in your library.
+Remember that if you are not logged in to Ravelry, the website has no way to know who you are and remember your purchases, so you will need to save the pattern pdf where you want it to be now.

 Each year the Rose City Yarn Crawl assembles a pattern collection containing all the participating shops’ featured patterns.
 This pattern collection is available for purchase on Ravelry for a discounted price compared to buying all of the patterns individually.

 A pattern collection is slightly different than an e-book because each pattern it contains is a separate pdf, whereas for an e-book all the patterns are combined into one large file.
 Based on feedback from participants, the pattern collection seems to work better because it will allow you to print or download patterns one at a time as you are working on them.